michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0056.md

 ### Definition
 - adj: containing or characterized by a great deal of water vapor
 ### Family
-humid: humidity, humidly, humidness+;humidity: humidities
+- humid: humidity, humidly, humidness+
+- humidity: humidities
 ### Examples
 - That prioritizes air bags in humid climes such as Texas and Florida.
 - His plot of land, on the outskirts of the kibbutz, sits way below sea level in the humid and dusty Jordan Valley.